nasa/ziggy/doc/user-manual/instances-panel.md

 In fact, the rule is stricter than that, because output files get written into the subtask working directory as well, and, again, we can't abide by files overwriting each other.
 Thus the general rule:

-**All of the inputs and outputs files for a pipeline module must have unique names.
-Inputs files for a given pipeline module must have names that match up to the first period (".") character.**
+**All of the inputs and outputs files for a pipeline node must have unique names.
+Inputs files for a given pipeline node must have names that match up to the first period (".") character.**

 ##### Tasks with Only One Subtask

 There are also cases in which you won't want Ziggy to automatically build a bunch of subtasks.
-Consider the `averaging` pipeline module: we want to average together all 4 of the up-down flipped and all 4 of the right-left flipped images into one final averaged image.
+Consider the `averaging` pipeline node: we want to average together all 4 of the up-down flipped and all 4 of the right-left flipped images into one final averaged image.
 We obviously can't do that if `averaging` creates 4 subtasks and each one averages together one up-down flipped file with one left-right flipped one.
 In this situation -- where Ziggy is tempted to make multiple subtasks but you want it to resist that temptation -- you can tell this to Ziggy by adding the `singleSubtask="true"` attribute to the pipeline node definition.
 If you look back up at the definition of the `averaging` node a few paragraphs back, you can see that the node is marked to produce a single subtask, and indeed that's exactly what it does.

 ##### Data Files Needed By All Subtasks

-Now let's consider an even more complex situation: imagine that the `permuter` pipeline module needs some other flavor of data file that's in the datastore.
+Now let's consider an even more complex situation: imagine that the `permuter` pipeline node needs some other flavor of data file that's in the datastore.
 Let's imagine that there's a directory, description, that's at the same level of the datastore as the L0, etc., directories, and it contains a bunch of files with miscellaneous names and file type XML:

 ```xml
   <!-- Datastore regular expressions. -->